 - Read and assess any existing reviews.
 If yours is an established business, you will probably find at least a few mentions on the local pages of the big review sites.
 Understand that few customer reviews are ever completely positive.
 If the site has a five star system, don’t be surprised or offended if you get three stars.
 Accept that as a good review and move on.
 Save your time and energy for responding to reviews that are truly detrimental.
 Use a tool like Local Site Submit to manage all your reviews in one place.

-- Respond only to those reviews that offer an opportunity to redress a grievance or correct a factual error.
+- Respond only to those reviews that offer an opportunity to redress a grievance or correct a factual error, in case they are negative, check this negative review removal service.
 Write a brief, public response to the complaint, correcting the facts or apologizing if necessary.
 Try to communicate positive action, such as saying, “Thank you for your feedback.
 In the interest of efficiency, perhaps our salesperson was brusque.
 We have reminded all of our staff that it’s important to take time to show our customers how much they’re appreciated.”
 The point in responding is not to win back this customer, but to signal to prospects that you care.

 - Generate positive reviews.
 Some things seem to live forever on the Internet and a bad review is one of them.
 Rather than trying to get rid of it (which is almost always futile), ask satisfied customers to write positive reviews about your company.
 Include a line on your business cards and at the end of emails that says, “Please Review Us On [Yelp or Google or Other]” and include the URL.
 Give these to customers whom you know are pleased with your products and services.
 Eventually, the bad review will be buried in a series of good ones.